nimral/pathmap/README.md

 Command line options
 --------------------

-        description="Creates a pdf with map pieces covering given path")
-    #parser.add_argument("-m", "--map-provider", default="cykloserver",
-                        #help="Map provider.
-Default (and only option so far) "
-                        #"is cykloserver.cz")
 * `-r, --radius`: Radius of the covered map area around the path in pixels.
   Default 130 px.
 * `-c, --color`: Color of the path in map image.
 Default red.